np179/make_xyz/README.md

 XMOL files be sure to set the first two lines to themselves to keep the header.
 In this case you'll have to add +2 to the indices of your atoms which you've aquired using something like ChemCraft.
 The xyz files should also contain one blank line at the end.

+Can be run from terminal, place script in same directory as the files to work with.